enkidevs/curriculum/blockchain/fundamentals/building-the-ledger/the-ledger.md

 ### Why are most ledgers built around coins?

 Digital coins are easier to track.
 We cannot necessarily link one coin to an actual person, but we can track their movement.
-Digital coins (similar to any other currency) are commonly accepted as a mean to evaluate services, items, shares, etc.
+Digital coins (similar to any other currency) are commonly accepted as a mean to evaluate services, items, shares, etc. and it is in the blockchain developer interest to also release a token.

 [Image here - trade circle where X wants A from Y, Y wants B from Z and Z wants C from X]